MeetParmar4456/AURA-FARMER/README.md

 * **Marketplace**: Use the `shop` to buy essential tools and the `sell` command to offload items for profit.
 * **PvP Arena**: Challenge other players to an "Aura Rush" to see who can earn the most Auras in a set time.
 The winner takes their earnings; the loser's balance is reset to zero.

+## 🔒 Security and Privacy

+We take the security of our users and the integrity of our project seriously.

+* **User Privacy**: Your security is a priority.
+All user passwords are **salted and hashed** using a strong cryptographic algorithm before being stored in the database.
+We never store passwords in plain text, ensuring your account credentials remain protected.

+* **Developer IP Protection**: The executable version of this game, available in the Releases, is packaged using third-party software to protect the underlying source code.
+This prevents reverse-engineering and safeguards the developer's intellectual property.

 ---

 ## 🚀 Getting Started